 Claim Term 4 Construction Graphical A display capable of generating both graphical and textual images.
-The graphical display Display includes characteristics of the tester that match the characteristics of the network that Showing Said define its logical operation.
-These characteristics include, but are not limited to, the type Configuration of framing used, the type of multiplexing used, the level or amplitude of the signal at its as Said assigned port, the channel on which test data is transmitted or received, and the channel Configuration on which broadcast data is transmitted or received. is Being Input The graphical display, reflecting the characteristics of the tester, is updated to match the characteristics of the network that define its logical operation while the characteristics are entered.
+The graphical Display Showing display includes characteristics of the tester that match the characteristics of the Said network that define its logical operation.
+These characteristics include, but are not Configuration as limited to, the type of framing used, the type of multiplexing used, the level or Said amplitude of the signal at its assigned port and the channel on which broadcast data is Configuration is transmitted or received.
+Being Input The graphical display, reflecting the characteristics of the tester, is updated to match the characteristics of the network that define its logical operation while the characteristics are entered.